South West Pacific theatre of World War II

-Australian troops at Milne Bay, New Guinea.
-The Australian army was the first to inflict defeat on the Imperial Japanese Army during World War II at the Battle of Milne Bay in August–September 1942.

-The South West Pacific theatre, during World War II, was a major theatre of the war between the Allies and the Axis.
+The South West Pacific Area, during World War II, was a major operational area of the war between the Allies and the Axis.
 It included the Philippines, the Dutch East Indies (except for Sumatra), Borneo, Australia, its mandate Territory of New Guinea (including the Bismarck Archipelago) and the Solomon Islands' western part.
 This area was defined by the Allied powers' South West Pacific Area (SWPA) command.

-Japanese forces fought primarily against the United States and Australian forces in the South West Pacific theatre.
+Japanese forces fought primarily against the United States and Australian forces in the South West Pacific Area.
 The Philippines, New Zealand, the Netherlands (in the Dutch East Indies), the United Kingdom, and other Allied nations also contributed forces.

 The South Pacific became a major theatre of the war following the Japanese attack on Pearl Harbor in December 1941.
 Initially, US war plans called for a counteroffensive across the Central Pacific, but this was disrupted by the loss of battleships at Pearl Harbor.
 During the First South Pacific Campaign, US forces sought to establish a defensive perimeter against additional Japanese attacks.
 This was followed by the Second South Pacific Campaign, which began with the Battle of Guadalcanal.

+Commands

-Allied command
+Allied

-Australian cruiser Canberra (center left) protects three Allied transport ships (background and center right) unloading troops and supplies at Tulagi.

-The U.S. General Douglas MacArthur had been in command of the American forces in the Philippines in what was to become the South West Pacific theatre, but was then part of a larger theatre that encompassed the South West Pacific, the Southeast Asian mainland (including Indochina and Malaya) and the North of Australia, under the short lived American-British-Dutch-Australian Command (ABDACOM).
-Shortly after the collapse of ABDACOM, the supreme command of the South West Pacific theatre passed to MacArthur, appointed Supreme Commander, South West Pacific Area, on 30 March 1942.
+The U.S. General Douglas MacArthur had been in command of the American forces in the Philippines in what was to become the South West Pacific Area, but was then part of a larger theatre that encompassed the South West Pacific, the Southeast Asian mainland (including Indochina and Malaya) and the North of Australia, under the short lived American-British-Dutch-Australian Command (ABDACOM).
+Shortly after the collapse of ABDACOM, the supreme command of the South West Pacific Area passed to MacArthur, appointed Supreme Commander, South West Pacific Area, on 30 March 1942.
 However, MacArthur preferred to use the title "Commander-in-Chief."
 The forces remaining in South-East Asia under Japanese attack reverted to their local commanders, and were soon mostly destroyed or evacuated.

 The other major theatre in the Pacific, Pacific Ocean Areas, was commanded by U.S. Admiral Chester Nimitz, who was also Commander-in-Chief Pacific Fleet.
 The US Joint Chiefs and the British-U.S. Combined Chiefs of Staff oversaw MacArthur and Nimitz.
 Captain Allan Rockwell McCann was appointed to represent the Navy as General MacArthur's Senior Representative of Commander, Submarines, Southwest Pacific.